 Data Acquisition

-A wide variety of NASA Earth observations and ancillary data were utilized within the Maxent model to identify current palm oil locations and create the risk assessment map of future palm oil plantation locations.
 Using the Maxent algorithm, data were divided into two categories: observed/known occurrences used as training data and environmental data representing explanatory variables.

 Vector Data

 The training data used in this study were shapefiles that contained known palm oil plantation locations in Central Kalimantan.
-WWF Indonesia provided a dataset that was a result of ongoing in situ research and was last updated November 2015.
+WWF Indonesia provided this dataset which was a result of ongoing in situ research and was last updated November 2015.

 Palm oil mill locations were prepared and verified by World Resource Institute (WRI) from data provided by FoodReg.
 These data were combined with data prepared by Global Forest Watch showing the location of Roundtable for Sustainable Palm Oil (RSPO) certified palm oil mills.